 “You can’t improve what you can’t measure.”

-As a result, NICHQ has helped raise the bar on national measurement in many areas related to children’s health and many of the measures we have developed have contributed to or become national standards.
+As a result, we have has helped raise the bar on national measurement in many areas related to children’s health and many of the measures we have developed have contributed to or become national standards.
 Here are some examples of areas where we have played a central role in helping set national standards for measuring progress in children’s health:

 ADHD: In 2009, we developed an extensive menu of measures for a collaborative to improve care for children with ADHD.
-As a result of this early measurement development work, NICHQ CEO Charlie Homer was one of two physicians appointed to the expert panel that created ADHD measures for the National Committee for Quality Assurance (NCQA).
-Through its work with the ADHD Collaborative, we also refined a widely used Vanderbilt Assessment Scale and its scoring rubric to assist families, caregivers, and educators in the evaluation and management of children and adolescents with ADHD.
+As a result of this early measurement development work, former NICHQ CEO Charlie Homer was one of two physicians appointed to the expert panel that created ADHD measures for the National Committee for Quality Assurance (NCQA).
+Through our work with the ADHD Collaborative, we also refined a widely used Vanderbilt Assessment Scale and its scoring rubric to assist families, caregivers, and educators in the evaluation and management of children and adolescents with ADHD.
 The Vanderbilt Assessment Scale has been adopted by the American Academy of Pediatrics and is widely utilized in the diagnosis of children with ADHD.

-Asthma: Through a variety of asthma quality improvement collaboratives in NICHQ’s early years, we developed and tested early measures for rates of anti-inflammatory use across pediatric patient populations.
+Asthma: Through a variety of asthma quality improvement collaboratives during our early years, we developed and tested early measures for rates of anti-inflammatory use across pediatric patient populations.
 We also developed measures related to patient and family self-management of asthma symptoms, including overall patient satisfaction with care, the percentage of patients with planned care visits, the percentage of patients with self-management goals set during a visit, and the percentage of patients who received an asthma management plan.
 These measures have been integrated into various national asthma measurement sets and included in the AHRQ’s Asthma Care Quality Improvement Resource Guide.

 Title V Index: As part of the Spread of Quality Improvement for Children and Youth with Special Healthcare Needs, we developed the Title V Index to provide a framework for Title V programs to reflect on their own capacity to make and sustain system change.
 The index is modeled after the Medical Home Index and consists of six care domains: overall leadership, partnerships across public and private sectors (including families), quality improvement, use of available resources, coordination of service delivery, and data infrastructure.